 Please contact core and associated faculty (listed below) to inquire about specific research training opportunities.

 |Mary Beth Leighfirstname.lastname@example.org|

-Students are generally supported throughout their appointments, either by teaching assistantships in the Department of Chemistry and Biochemistry, or by a research assistantship.
+Generally, students are supported throughout their appointments, either by teaching assistantships in the Department of Chemistry and Biochemistry, or by a research assistantship.
 The latter are funded by grants from the state or federal agencies secured by our faculty.

-- Graduates attain a level of technical ability and knowledge to function as professionals in their discipline.
+- Attain a level of technical ability and knowledge to function as professionals in your discipline.

-- Masters graduates have performed research using technical and problem solving skills to contribute to their field.
+- M.S. graduates will have performed research using technical and problem solving skills to contribute to their field.
 Doctoral graduates demonstrate that they can independently identify a problem and devise appropriate methods for its solution, contributing original knowledge to that field.

-- Communication/presentation skills are consistent with professional standards.
+- Communication and presentation skills are consistent with professional standards.

-- Graduates obtain employment or continue education in the field following graduation.
+- Obtain employment or continue education in the field following graduation.